-The Bee Sting Cake or Bienenstich is a German dessert with a golden brown honey almond topping.
-It is a very traditional not too sweet cake that is sliced in half with a serrated knife so that a filling can be added.
-I think this would be perfect served over Easter!
+The German Bee Sting Cake, or Bienenstich, is a German dessert with a golden brown honey almond topping.
+It is a very traditional, not-too-sweet cake that is sliced in half with a serrated knife so that a filling can be added.
+I think this would be perfect to serve over Easter or all summer long!!

 See that topping!!
 Isn’t it amazing!!
 That creamy filling just calls your finger into the picture for a little swipe and lick.
 It is flavored with a touch of orange liqueur, quite sublime!